nasa/MLMCPy/docs/modular_separate_files_example.rst

 .. code-block:: python

-  # Step 4 - Calculate optimal sample size for each level:
+  # Calculate optimal sample size for each level:
   # Optional - compute cost and variances of model (or user knows these beforehand)
   initial_sample_size = 100
   epsilon = np.sqrt(0.00170890122096)